 Instructions

-• Pour the batter into the prepared loaf pan and spread it evenly.
-Bake in the preheated oven for about 1 hour, or until a toothpick inserted into the center comes out clean.
+- Pour the batter into the prepared loaf pan.
+Smooth the top with a spatula for even baking.
+Bake in the preheated oven for about 55-65 minutes, or until a toothpick inserted into the center of the cake comes out clean.
+Every oven is different, so be sure to keep an eye on your cake.

-• Allow the cake to cool in the pan for about 10 minutes, then transfer it to a wire rack to cool completely before slicing.
+- Once baked, remove the cake from the oven and let it cool in the pan for about 10 minutes.
+Afterward, transfer the cake to a wire rack to cool completely.